SAP Ariba: Past acquisitions

-In November, 2010, Ariba announced that it would acquire Quadrem, a privately held provider of one of the world's largest supply networks and on-demand supply management solutions.
+In November 2010, Ariba announced that it would acquire Quadrem, a privately held provider of one of the world's largest supply networks and on-demand supply management solutions.
 The acquisition closed in January 2011.

-In October, 2011 Ariba announced the acquisition of b-process, a privately held French company and European leader in electronic invoicing service provider, for approximately €35 million in cash.
+In October 2011 Ariba announced the acquisition of b-process, a privately held French company and European leader in electronic invoicing service provider, for approximately €35 million in cash.

-In April, 2013, Ariba partnered with Medassets to "extend the latter's supply chain management and outsourced procurement functionalities".
+In April 2013, Ariba partnered with Medassets to "extend the latter's supply chain management and outsourced procurement functionalities".

-AribaWeb

-On February 19, 2009, Ariba announced AribaWeb, an open source framework for Rich Web Applications.
-It is designed to generate a user interface automatically from base Java or Groovy classes and includes Object-Relational Mapping features.
-It also encapsulates AJAX functionality and has a broad selection of UI widgets.

-Ariba Product Suite

-SAP Ariba now only sells the cloud version of product in the market and calls it SAP Ariba On Demand Suite of Applications.
-Customers using the On Premise versions will eventually have to migrate to the cloud version.

 Acquisition by SAP

-On May 22, 2012, the German business software maker SAP SE announced it planned to acquire Ariba for an estimated $4.3 billion.
+On May 22, 2012, the German business software maker SAP SE announced that it planned to acquire Ariba for an estimated $4.3 billion.
 SAP said it would pay $45 a share.
 JPMorgan Chase and Deutsche Bank AG advised SAP SE on the sale, while Morgan Stanley provided financial counsel to Ariba.
 Ariba's shareholders approved the acquisition on August 29, 2012, and it was completed on October 1, 2012, for $4.4 billion.

+Services

+SAP Ariba is one of the leading should-cost solution providers.
+The company now only sells the cloud version of the product in the market and calls it SAP Ariba On Demand Suite of Applications.
+Customers using the On Premise versions will eventually have to migrate to the cloud version.

-Customer Base
+Customer base

-As of March 2022 SAP Ariba indicates that it currently supports 5.3 Million companies (between buyers and suppliers) on the "SAP B2B Network" transacting $3.75 trillion annually.
+As of June 2022, SAP Ariba indicates that it currently supported over 5.3 million companies (between buyers and suppliers) on the "SAP B2B Network", transacting $3.75 trillion annually.

 Partnerships

-In January of 2022 SAP Ariba announced that it would be building a partnership with CLM specialist Icertis as well as taking minority stake within the company for an undisclosed amount.
+In January 2022 SAP Ariba announced that it would be building a partnership with CLM specialist Icertis as well as taking minority stake within the company for an undisclosed amount.
 The two companies have committed to building a joint roadmap.